-Roy P. Drachman Agua Caliente Regional Park, 12325 E. Roger Rd. (off N. Soldier Trail), in the northeast corner of the city, is another great place to do some birding.
-The year-round warm springs here are a magnet for dozens of species, including waterfowl, great blue herons, black phoebes, soras, and vermilion flycatchers.
-To find the park, follow Tanque Verde Road east 6 miles from the intersection with Sabino Canyon Road and turn left onto Soldier Trail.)
+In the northeast corner of the city, Roy P. Drachman Agua Caliente Regional Park, 12325 E. Roger Rd. (off N. Soldier Trail), is another great birding place, with year-round warm springs that are a magnet for dozens of species, including waterfowl, great blue herons, black phoebes, soras, and vermilion flycatchers.
+(To get here, follow Tanque Verde Rd. east 6 miles from the Sabino Canyon Rd. intersection and turn left onto Soldier Trail.)
 Other good places include Sabino Canyon Recreation Area, the path to the waterfall at Loews Ventana Canyon Resort, and the Rillito River path between Craycroft and Swan roads.

 El Conquistador Country Club, 10555 N. La Cañada Dr., Oro Valley (tel.
 520/544-1801), with two 18-hole courses and a 9-hole course, offers stunning (and very distracting) views of the Santa Catalina Mountains.
 Greens fees are $79 to $99 in winter.
 At the 27-hole Arnold Palmer–designed course at Starr Pass Tucson Golf Club, 3645 W. Starr Pass Blvd. (tel.
 520/670-0400), the fairways play up to the narrow Starr Pass, which was once a stagecoach route.
-The greens fee is $215 in winter ($120 for twilight play).
+The greens fee is $250 in winter (discounts for twilight play and students).

 There are many public courses around town.
 The Arizona National, 9777 E. Sabino Greens Dr. (tel.
-520/749-3636; www.arizonanationalgolfclub.com), incorporates stands of cacti and rocky outcroppings into the course layout.
-Greens fees are $79 to $89 in winter.
-The Golf Club at Vistoso, 955 W. Vistoso Highlands Dr. (tel.
-520/797-9900; www.vistosogolf.com), has a championship desert course, with fees of $79 to $89 in winter ($49 for twilight play).
+520/749-3636) incorporates stands of cacti and rocky outcroppings into the course layout.
+Greens fees are $60 to $90 in winter.
 Heritage Highlands at Dove Mountain, 4949B W. Heritage Club Blvd., Marana (tel.
-520/579-7000; www.heritagehighlands.com), is a championship desert course at the foot of the Tortolita Mountains; greens fee is $71 in winter.
+520/579-7000) is a championship desert course at the foot of the Tortolita Mountains; the greens fee is $79 in winter and $109 in spring.

-Tucson Parks and Recreation operates five municipal golf courses, of which the Randolph and Dell Urich, 600 S. Alvernon Way (tel.
-520/791-4161), are the premier courses.
+Tucson Parks and Recreation operates five municipal golf courses, of which the Randolph North and Randolph Dell Urich, 600 S. Alvernon Way (tel.
+520/791-4161) are the premier courses.
 The former has been the site of Tucson’s LPGA tournament.
-Greens fees for 18 holes at these two courses are $56 to $80 in winter.
+Greens fees for 18 holes at these two courses are $44, with discounts for seniors and Pima County residents.
 Other municipal courses include El Rio, 1400 W. Speedway Blvd. (tel.
 520/791-4229); Silverbell, 3600 N. Silverbell Rd. (tel.
 520/791-5235); and Fred Enke, 8251 E. Irvington Rd. (tel.
 520/791-2539).
 El Rio, the original site of the Tucson Open, and Enke were recently refurbished, though the city government has also made noises recently about selling them to developers.
 Enke is the city’s only desert-style golf course.
-Greens fees for 18 holes at these three courses are $36 to $52 in winter.
-For general information and tee-time reservations for any of the municipal courses, visit www.tucsoncitygolf.com.
+Greens fees for 18 holes at these three courses are $43 in winter.
+For information and reservations for any of the municipal courses, visit www.tucsoncitygolf.com.

 Tucson is one of the country's premier hiking destinations.
 The city is nearly surrounded by mountains, most of which are protected as city and state parks, national forest, or national park, and within these public areas are hundreds of miles of hiking trails.

-Saguaro National Park (tel.
-520/733-5153 for the east unit or 520/733-5158 for the west unit; www.nps.gov/sagu) flanks Tucson on both the east and the west, with units accessible off Old Spanish Trail east of Tucson and past the end of Speedway Boulevard west of the city.
-In these areas, you can observe Sonoran Desert vegetation and wildlife, and hike among the huge saguaro cacti for which the park is named.
+Saguaro National Park (www.nps.gov/sagu; [tel] 520/733-5153 for the east unit or [tel] 520/733-5158 for the west unit) flanks Tucson on both the east and the west, with units accessible off Old Spanish Trail east of Tucson and past the end of Speedway Boulevard west of the city.
+Here you can observe Sonoran Desert vegetation and wildlife, and hike among the huge saguaro cacti for which the park is named.
 For saguaro-spotting, the west unit is the better choice.
 Adjacent to Saguaro National Park, Tucson Mountain Park, at the west end of Speedway Boulevard, preserves a similar landscape.
 The parking area at Gates Pass, on Speedway, is a favorite sunset spot.

 If you want to play cowboy or cowgirl, there are plenty of stables around Tucson where you can saddle up.
 In addition to providing guided trail rides, some of the stables below offer sunset rides with cookouts.
 Although reservations are not always required, they’re a good idea.
 You can also opt to stay at a guest ranch and do as much riding as your muscles can stand.